hbashton/spotify-ripper/README.rst

     $ echo 'if which pyenv > /dev/null; then eval "$(pyenv init -)"; fi' >> ~/.bash_profile
     ## restart terminal ##

-Once pyenv is setup, to install spotify-ripper:
+To install spotify-ripper once pyenv is setup:

 .. code:: bash